MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Rename-PnPFile.md

 ```

 ### -OverwriteIfAlreadyExists
 If provided, if a file already exist with the provided TargetFileName, it will be overwritten.
-If ommitted, the rename operation will be canceled if a file already exists with the TargetFileName file name.
+If omitted, the rename operation will be canceled if a file already exists with the TargetFileName file name.

 ```yaml
 Type: SwitchParameter